Wellington Park is OPEN

 At the summit of kunanyi / Mount Wellington (1270m), the Pinnacle has great views and extremes of weather!
 Lookouts and observation decks provide vistas over Hobart and towards the east coast, and to the west over the World Heritage Area of southern Tasmania.
 Parking and toilet facilities are available.

 The Waterworks Reserve is linked to Wellington Park via the Pipeline Track, a beautiful graded track that encompasses many remnants from Hobart’s historic water supply system.
 The Reserve contains all picnic and recreation facilities, and has great shelters and picnic areas.
-Sites can be reserved through the City of Hobart on 6238 2886.
+Sites can be reserved through Hobart council on 6238 2886.

 Tolosa Park is the main entry point to Wellington Park in the Glenorchy area, and is also the entry point to the Glenorchy Mountain Bike Park.
 Tolosa Park has many BBQ sites and full picnic facilities set among the natural surrounds of the water supply reservoirs and play areas for children.
 Sites can be reserved through the Glenorchy City Council on 6216 6800.